nkm-game/nkm-server/docs/frontend_development/api.md

 Then show characters in range again and send to the server again.
 2. MjolnirDestinyImpulse: show circular air selection in range and send middle cell to the server.
 Then immediately show it again if this ability is free because of a kill.
+#### Monkey D. Luffy
+1. RubberRubberFruit: show characters and cells in range, select one and send to the server.
+2. GearSecond: use the ability immediately on ability image click.

 ### Conclusion
 We should improve ability metadata to have more data: